Section Eight (film): Production

+Casting

 The casting of Lundgren, Adkins and Kwanten was announced on October 20, 2021.
 The casting of Mulroney and Furstenfeld was announced on October 29, 2021.
 The casting of Rourke was announced in November 2021.

-The film is in post-production as of October 2021.

 Release

 Theatrical

 In July 2022, it was announced that RLJE Films and AMC+ acquired the rights to the film, which was released on September 23, 2022.